-In addition, Center City has five main parks or squares (Franklin, Washington, Rittenhouse, Logan and Center), conveniently spread out so as to serve as perfect rest stops during your day out.
+In addition, Philadelphia’s five original public squares — Franklin, Washington, Rittenhouse, Logan and Centre (now City Hall) — are conveniently spread out, serving as perfect rest stops during a long day out.
 Curb cut-outs make the city stroller and wheelchair accessible.

-Colorful directional signs called “Walk!
-Philadelphia” have been added throughout Center City that will help you navigate even better.
-Center City District, the organization responsible for “Walk!
-Philadelphia,” also populates the streets with uniformed goodwill ambassadors who act as strolling concierges.
-These ambassadors answer questions, give directions and stay in radio contact with Philadelphia police to promote public safety.
+Colorful “Walk!
+Philadelphia” directional signs can be found throughout the downtown area to help visitors navigate even more easily.
+Center City District, the organization responsible for the award-winning signage, also populates the streets with uniformed community service representatives (CSRs) who act as strolling concierges and goodwill ambassadors.
+CSRs answer questions, give directions, administer first aid and stay in radio contact with Philadelphia police to promote public safety.

 And when the feet get tired, there are plenty of options for getting around town — some practical, some just plain fun.

 — Photo by M. Fischetti for Visit Philadelphia

 Philadelphia has become one of the most bike-friendly big cities in the country with dedicated bike lanes on city streets, hundreds of miles of trails and a growing number of bicycle commuters.